Spacetime dynamics of spinning particles - exact electromagnetic analogies: The equations of motion for spinning particles in the literature

-In later works by Dixon~\cite{Dixon1967,Dixon1970I,Dixon1970II,Dixon1974III} these equations are presented in a different form, e.g. Eqs.
-(1.33)-(1.34) of~\cite{Dixon1974III}, which are symmetric with respect to the electric and magnetic dipoles.
-Taking into account the different signature and conventions, they read:
+In later works by Dixon~\cite{Dixon1967,Dixon1970I,Dixon1974III} the equations of motion for spinning particles are presented in a different form, e.g.~Eqs.~(1.33)-(1.34) of~\cite{Dixon1974III}, symmetric with respect to the electric and magnetic dipoles.
+Taking into account the different signature and conventions, they read, to dipole order,